-I am Brett O’Connell and I’m a Kent wedding photographer based in Goodnestone near Canterbury.
-I specialise in documentary style wedding photography for couples mainly in the south east but am happy to travel throughout the UK or abroad.
+I am Kent Wedding Photographer and my name is Brett O’Connell.
+My business Monkeepuzzle Photography is based in Goodnestone near Canterbury and specialise in documentary style wedding photography for couples mainly in the south east but am happy to travel throughout the UK or abroad.

 Being an established wedding photographer I have covered many wedding venues in Kent including popular destinations such as Cooling Castle Barn, Upnor Castle, Mount Ephraim, Leeds Castle, Shepherd Neame Brewery, Swarling Manor, The Thatched Barn, Hempsted House, Broome Park Country Golf Club, The Barnyard, Little Silver Country Hotel, Preston Court, Hayne Barn House and Kent Life amongst many others.